-UBI is a very small school located on two acres with no more than 10 people in the classroom at any given time.
-The classroom is cleaned several times daily and exterior doors are opened during good weather to allow clean, fresh air into the classroom.
+UBI is a small school located on two acres with no more than 20 people in the classroom at any given time (up to 16 students and 4 instructors).
+Frequently touched classroom surfaces are sanitized daily and HVAC filters are changed regularly.
+Exterior doors are opened during good weather to allow clean, fresh air into the classroom.
 UBI is meeting or exceeding recommended government guidelines.
 We are dedicated to your health and well-being at UBI.

-Jackson County, the county in which UBI is located, has been approved by the governor of Oregon to slowly re-open businesses using strict measures, including restaurants and bars.
+Jackson County, the county in which UBI is located, is currently listed as a moderate risk, allowing the lifting of some business restrictions.
 You may read about the current health situation in the vicinity of UBI at the Jackson County Public Health website: https://jacksoncountyor.org/hhs/COVID-19/COVID-19-News/situation-in-jackson-county-oregon

 General, up-to-date information can also be found on a dedicated CDC web page: https://www.cdc.gov/coronavirus/2019-ncov/index.html

 The following is what UBI is doing during the current health crisis:

 UBI’s policy in the Student Catalog states:

 “In lieu of forfeiture of the registration fee, you may request a one-time transfer of your registration to a future class if the request occurs at least 30 calendar days prior to the start of the cancelled class”.

 However, in light of the COVID-19 virus situation, if you wish to cancel before attending UBI, please give us a call or email us and we will allow you a transfer to another class within one year of your original class date, or give you a full refund of your registration fee (and tuition, if paid) if you wish to cancel.